GustavoRSenai/Vacation-2024.25/README.md

 # 🏖️ Vacation 2024.25 🏖️

-## This repository is a activite to show what I have done on my vacation and remember HTML and CSS.
+## This repository is a activity to show what I have done on my vacation and remember HTML and CSS.

 ### First I did an high fidelity prototype about my site